Joni Mitchell

 She's danced to the beat of her own drum all the way from Laurel Canyon to uptown Los Angeles.
 Joni Mitchell talks about her life, ...

-Review and Interview by Ben Fong-Torres, Chatelaine, June 1988
+Report and Interview by Ben Fong-Torres, Chatelaine, June 1988

-Joni Mitchell was a folk star in the '70s, ignored in the '80s when she turned to jazz.
+JONI MITCHELL was a folk star in the '70s, ignored in the '80s when she turned to jazz.
 Her new album, which tackles everything from ...

-Interview by Sean O'Hagan, NME, June 1988
+Interview by Sean O'Hagan, New Musical Express, 4 June 1988

 "THE POET is the vainest of the vain, even before the ugliest of water buffalo doth he fan his tail." ...